cgranerob/Land-Surface-Temperature-Super-Resolution-with-a-Scale-Invariance-Free-Neural-Approach/README.md

 See Evaluation_of_MODIS_SuperResolution_LST.ipynb

 ## References

+If you use the MODIS-ASTER database or the SIF-CNN-SR models please cite:

 R. Ait-Bachir, C. Granero-Belinchon, A. Michel, J. Michel, X. Briottet and L. Drumetz, **Land Surface Temperature Super-Resolution with a Scale-Invariance-Free Neural Approach: Application to MODIS**, Preprint hal-04925380, 2025. <a href="https://hal.science/hal-04925380" > https://hal.science/hal-04925380 </a>

 ## Contact